wp-plugins/flash-album-gallery/readme.txt

 == Changelog ==

+= v4.10 - 11.02.2014 =
+* optimization for new iOS app
+* fixed hitcounter.php on some servers
+* small changes and improvements

 = v4.00 - 17.01.2014 =
 * added ability to set thumb size while upload
 * added optimized image size for mobile devices